 - For example, our Kubernetes tutorials work with a simple microservice that talks to a database, not Nginx Docker image.

 - 🚫 Do not ask the reader to go to an external site in order to learn how to complete a simple task that you can easily explain in the article.

 - 🚫 Avoid using

 barand similar generic names.

-We encourage you to browse through the existing articles to get an idea of what your article should look like.
-When in doubt, ask your person of contact at Semaphore for an opinion.
+Browse through the archives to get an idea of what your article should look like.
+When in doubt, ask your person of contact at Semaphore for feedback.
 Happy writing!